EU lawmakers urge review of Juncker aide's 'coup-like' rise - Journal du Cameroun

 In a strongly worded section, the lawmakers said that Selmayr’s promotion “could be viewed as a coup-like action which stretched and possibly even overstretched the limits of the law”.

-“I admit the text is ambiguous,” she told AFP, but she said that it referred to the procedure for the choice of the next secretary general of the commission, whenever that happens.
+“I admit the text is ambiguous,” Graessle told AFP, but she said that it referred to the procedure for the choice of the next secretary general of the commission, whenever that happens.

 “That will be a task for the new president of the commission” after former Luxembourg prime minister Juncker’s mandate ends in mid-2019.

-However Greens MEP Sven Giegold insisted that the resolution did mean that Selmayr’s post should be reopened to new candidates now.
+However Greens MEP Sven Giegold insisted that the resolution did mean that Selmayr’s post should now be reopened to new candidates.

 A European Parliament source said the ambiguity “is on purpose” and was aimed at ensuring the resolution would pass.